 Transaction Dollar Volume

 For cleared swaps, transaction dollar volumes reflect the notional value of only one of the two swaps that results from the clearing process.
-All price-forming trade events, including new trades, terminations, amendments, and novations, are included in transaction dollar volumes.
+All price-forming trades are included in transaction dollar volumes.

 Transaction Ticket Volume

 For cleared swaps, transaction ticket volumes are accumulated using only one of the two swaps that results from the clearing process for a given transaction.
-All price-forming trade events, including new trades, terminations, amendments, and novations, are included in transaction ticket volumes.
+All price-forming trades are included in transaction ticket volumes.

 For the purposes of the CFTC Swaps Report only, a cleared swap is a swap that is submitted by its counterparties to a clearing organization, which guarantees both sides of the swap by serving as a central counterparty.
 The clearing organization does this by abolishing the original swap and creating two new swaps: one between each counterparty to the original swap and the clearing organization.
 An uncleared swap is a bilaterally-executed swap that is not cleared and settled through a clearing organization.

 The Commission welcomes comments on the CFTC Swap Report.
-Submit questions and comments to email@example.com.
+Submit questions and comments to .

-3 The reporting period is defined as the week ending on the penultimate Friday prior to the CFTC Swaps Report’s Wednesday publication date.
-In other words, each CFTC Swaps Report presents data that is current as of the week ending two Fridays (12 days) before the publication of the Report.
-For example, if the Report is published on Wednesday, February 19, the reporting period is the week ending Friday, February 7.
+The reporting period is defined as the week ending on the Friday two and a half weeks prior to the CFTC Swaps Report’s Monday publication date.
+For example, if the Report is published on Monday, December 6, 2021, the reporting period is the week ending Friday, November 19, 2021.
+Federal holidays may delay some releases by one day.